appsome-solutions/appsome-solutions.github.io/docs/index.md

 ## Homepage
-Click below to redirect to one of this documents:
+Click below to redirect to one of this documents :

 <a href="/privacy-policy">Privacy Policy </a>